curif/AgeOfJoyQuartzDocumentation/content/Documents/CDL the Cabinet Description Language.md

 Type parts:

-* default: For a common component, like the left wood.
+* **default**: For a common component, like the left wood.
-* bezel: to apply to a component that will show an image with transparency.
+* **bezel**: to apply to a component that will show an image with transparency.
 Usually for a bezel.
-* marquee: to show images with background lights.
+* **marquee**: to show images with background lights.
 Typically for the marquee, but some cabinets (such as xevious or tron) have more than one.

 ### Coloring parts

 The [RGB color](https://en.wikipedia.org/wiki/RGB_color_model) to apply to the cabinet component.
 Example:
 ```yaml